Donald Brooks: Biography

 By the 1960s, Brooks was a preeminent figure in American fashion, cited by The New York Times as one of "the three B's of fashion" alongside Bill Blass and Geoffrey Beene.
 In 1962, Brooks became one of the founders of the Council of Fashion Designers of America.
 This endorsed Brooks' popularity, in a matter of a decade he was able to win three Coty Awards made for Broadway and Hollywood.
 This was the beginning spark for Brooks' career in the costume design world.
 He opened his first store in 1963.

 In addition to his work on Seventh Avenue, Mr. Brooks also designed the costumes for numerous Broadway plays.
 The 1963 production of "No Strings" which starred Diahann Carroll, incorporated some of Brooks' designs which rewarded him with the New York Drama Critics' Award.
-Brooks was nominated for three Academy Awardsfor his pieces in "the Cardinal" of 1963, "Star" of 1968, and "Darling Lili" of 1970.
+Brooks was nominated for three Academy Awards for his pieces in "the Cardinal" of 1963, "Star" of 1968, and "Darling Lili" of 1970.
 He worked under his own label from 1965 to 1973.
 Throughout this time, he designed sweaters for Jane Irwill, Shoes for Newton Elkin, furs for Coopchik-Forrest and many designs for different department stores.

 In 1971, he explored the field of drapery fabrics and bed linens and created designs for the well-known department store, Burlington.
 His success in theatrical designs continued through this time.
 In 1982 Brooks won an Emmy for his pieces in the TV show "The Letter" which starred Lee Remick.
 His awards include The New York Drama Critics Award, a Tony nomination, and the Emmy Award.
 He was also the recipient of three Coty Awards for fashion and the Parsons' Medal of Distinction.

 Towards the end of his career, Brooks' designs were placed in the 2003 Parsons exhibit.
 The galleries showed a range of his designs, one being his evening wear.

 He died on August 1, 2005, at Stony Brook University Hospital in Stony Brook, New York.